Japanese American Incarceration during World War II

 The Center's population peaked at 9397, making the concentration camp Idaho's 8th largest city.
 60% of Minidoka's Japanese Americans were Nisei, U.S. born and citizens by birth, the remaining 40% were Issei, born in Japan and not eligible at that time to become naturalized citizens no matter how long they had been living in America.
 In June 1943, 188 seniors, representing 52 different Oregon and Washington schools graduated from the high school.
 The Japanese Americans confined at Minidoka were an indispensable labor source for southern Idaho's agricultural-based economy.
 2,400 Minidoka residents worked in agriculture during the 1943 harvest.

 Despite the confinement experience, most Japanese-Americans overcame the initial feelings of loss and despair and remained intensely loyal to the United States.
 In 1943, the U.S. Army formed a segregated all-Japanese-American combat unit, the legendary 100th/442nd Regimental Combat Team which fought in Italy and France, becoming the most decorated unit of its size in American military history.
-The greatest numbers of volunteers in the 442nd came from the Minidoka Center, giving the Seattle Japanese-American community one of the highest WWII service records of any nationality/ethnic group in the nation.
+Of the ten WRA confinement sites, Minidoka had the greatest numbers of volunteers join the 442nd, giving the Seattle Japanese-American community one of the highest WWII service records of any nationality/ethnic group in the nation.
 Approximately 1000 incarcerees from Minidoka enlisted in the military and 73 soldiers whose families were confined at Minidoka died fighting for their country.
 The families, because they were incarcerated, could not attend the funerals.

 In January 1945, the War Department began allowing incarcerees to return to the West Coast.
 The Minidoka Center officially closed on October 23, 1945.
 After the camp was decommissioned, the Bureau of Reclamation offered the land for homesteading to veterans.
 Farmhouses and irrigated fields now occupy much of the former site of southern Idaho's WWII concentration camp.